Redesigned flood-hit store reopens

 Furniture retailer Russell Dean in Mytholmroyd, West Yorkshire, was flooded when the River Calder burst its banks on Boxing Day 2015.

-It was partially demolished and rebuilt with a car park at ground level and two stories of shop floor above.
+It was partially demolished and rebuilt with a car park at ground level and two storeys of shop floor above.

 If the town floods again the shop will now be high enough to survive.

-Work to raise the river banks is underway, meanwhile, causing traffic diversions and disruption that will continue for two years.
+Work to raise the river banks is under way, meanwhile, causing traffic diversions and disruption that will continue for two years.

 It was the second time Russell Dean Furniture was flooded and had to close its doors, with stock left ruined.